 - Schedule posts to stay ahead of the curve.

 We use a few different tools for scheduling posts to social media.
 For Instagram, we love Apphi Post and the vast feature-set it boasts.
 For Facebook, we use the native scheduling functions available to page admins.
 Currently that’s the extent of our in-house schedule.
-For other projects and clients we have gone a few steps further, integrating tools like Buffer, Hootsuite, AirTable, and Google Sheets to make sure we’re a clear picture of how everything ties together to tell a unified story.
+For other projects and clients we have gone a few steps further, integrating tools like Buffer, Hootsuite, AirTable, and Google Sheets to make sure we have a clear picture of how everything ties together to tell a unified story.

 Follow the data.